Aquanty/rtd-hgs/docs/source/index.rst

 Post Simulation Output
 ~~~~~~~~~~~~~~~~~~~~~~

-.. _sec:post_sim_out: The commands in this section are executed following
+[sec:post_sim_out] The commands in this section are executed following
 the completion of a simulation and cause **HydroGeoSphere** to report
 additional outputs that may be useful for model calibration.
 For
 example, the command Compute post simulation average instructs